Redhanded666/rsschool-cv/cv.md

 ## **Contacts**
 - address: Russia, Krasnodar city
 - number phone: +7(952)981-55-02
+- Dicord: Vitaliy (@Redhanded666)
 ## **About me**
+Self-development for professional and personal growth, improving the quality of life and confidence in the future!
 ## **Skills**
 - Git
 - Markdown